 Some pepper varieties can grow to be very large and bushy, while others remain slender.
-Ghost peppers and some other C. chinense varieties tend to be the largest, while jalapenos and other C. annuum types are smaller.
+Ghost peppers and some other C. chinense varieties tend to be the largest, while jalapenos and other C. annuum types are often smaller.

 In short, space pepper plants at about 18″ from each other, stem to stem.
 Leave 2-3 feet (~60-100 cm) between rows so that you have plenty of room to walk between and harvest your plants.

 Tip: Mulch the base of in-ground pepper plants to improve water retention and prevent soil from splashing onto leaves.